Proven Techniques for Overcoming Worry: How to Stop the Noise

 It's simply noise keeping you awake.

-Your best response is to not take it seriously and focus on falling asleep.
+Your best response is not taking it seriously and focusing on falling asleep.

-The goal is to be able to step back and become more aware whether or not our worry is a legitimate signal – or simply noise.
+The goal is to be able to step back and become more aware of whether or not your worry is a legitimate signal – or simply noise.

-If it is a signal than we need to take the necessary actions the signal is motivating us to take, wherever necessary.
+If it is a signal, you must take the necessary actions the signal motivates you to take, wherever required.

-Scheduled Worry Time (below) is good strategy for this.
+Scheduled Worry Time (below) is a good strategy for this.

-One additional point is that a valid signal not acted upon will simply become noise as long as we choose to ignore it.
+One additional point is that a valid signal not acted upon will become noise as long as you choose to ignore it.

-This means that the worry may continue to come up until we do something to resolve it.
+This means that the worry may continue to come up until you do something to resolve it.

-This ability to separate the signals from the noise is a profound strategy for dealing with worry.
+This ability to separate the signal from the noise is a profound strategy for dealing with worry.

-It allows us to address legitimate worries by taking action, which gives us a true sense of control (versus the illusion of control) and personal power.
+It allows you to address legitimate worries by taking action, which gives you a true sense of control (versus the illusion of control) and personal power.

-It also reduces our time and energy spent taking the noise in our heads seriously.
+It also reduces the time and energy spent taking the noise in your head seriously.

-By not taking it seriously or trying to “fix” it we reduce our anxiety around it and the hold that it has on our lives.
+By not taking it seriously or trying to "fix" it, you reduce your anxiety around it and its hold on your life.

 Reduce Chronic Daily Worry

-In severe cases it can distort our reality to the point that we see in every person something to be feared and every situation an opportunity for disaster.
+In severe cases, it can distort reality to the point that a person sees something to be feared in every person and every situation as an opportunity for disaster.

 If you suffer from anxiety – especially if you’ve been diagnosed with generalized anxiety disorder (GAD) – chronic worry is probably an issue for you, as it was for me.

-The technique described below can be extremely helpful for those with mild to moderate GAD or chronic daily worry.
+The below technique can benefit mild to moderate GAD or chronic daily worry.

 It can help manage worry so that it no longer interferes with or consumes your daily life.

-If you are on the more extreme end of chronic worry, have been diagnosed with GAD, or diagnosed with OCD; this technique can still work for you but it may be difficult at first without additional support.
+If you are on the more extreme end of chronic worry, have been diagnosed with GAD, or have been diagnosed with OCD; this technique can still work for you, but it may be difficult at first without additional support.

 I’ve been there.